mwoinoski/python_bootcamp/exercises/case_study/README.md

   * README.md - overview of this project in MarkDown format
   * setup.cfg - configuration for setup.py script

+## ETL Components

+Note the ETL classes under ``case_study.etl.extract`` and related packages.
+The extractors for CSV files and database tables have the same interface, and can be combined with different transformers and extractors.
+See ``case_study/etl/etl_driver.py`` for an example of usage.

+## Unit tests for ETL components

+See ``tests/case_study/etl/load/test_loader_csv.py`` for examples of using PySpark DataFrames for validating ETL results.
+In this, the extract and load operations use CSV files, but the same technique can be used for operations on database tables.

+Because Pytest is not integrated with Spark, the DataFrames created in the unit tests are not distributed on a cluster, so the size of the DataFrames is limited.
+This in-memory DataFrame technique will still work for farily large datasets (possibly up to a few million rows).
+However, for very large datasets, you'll need to write your test scripts and launch them with ``spark-submit``.

 ## Running Unit Tests

 ```